madatajs/madata/docs/introduction.md

 When there is no "natural" URL for a service, we have invented one, using a custom protocol.
 For example, the `Local` backend uses URLs like `local:key`.

-You can use `Backend.create(url, options)` to create an appropriate backend based on a URL.
+You can use `Backend.from(url, options)` to create an appropriate backend based on a URL.
 Because storage parameters are encoded in the URL, you could even expose it in your UI, and give end users a choice about where their data will be stored!